shmoocon/proceedings-2017/belay/08_dig_out_your_brick_phone.md

 # AMPS In A Nutshell

 Mobile system engineers make difficult design tradeoffs.
-For example: additional complexity in the protocol risks increasing the device cost; using more spectrally-efficient modulation schemes frees up more channels for use, but might require more pricy or power-hungry RF circuitry, or decrease performance.
+For example: additional complexity in the protocol risks increasing the device cost; using more spectrally-efficient modulation schemes frees up more channels for use, but might require more pricey or power-hungry RF circuitry, or decrease performance.

 AMPS was often popularly called "analog", because the voice audio was transmitted using FM.
 However, all signaling was digital, using 10kbit/s 2-FSK modulation with 8kHz deviation and Manchester encoding (20k symbols/second).